MinaRaouf97/findmehomeFront/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Description
-* Frontend Section
+* Frontend Section of
-“Find Me Home” aims to ease the process of buying or renting properties by allowing users to display their owned ones.
+“Find Me Home” APP which aims to ease the process of buying or renting properties by allowing users to display their owned ones.

 # Dependencies
 <pre>